International Advisory Panel

 Former Secretary of Finance and Former Secretary of Energy of the Philippines

-Professor Ha-Joon Chang teaches economics at the University of Cambridge.
-In addition to numerous journal articles and book chapters, he has authored 16 books (five co-authored) and edited 11 publications.
-His books include The Political Economy of Industrial Policy, Kicking Away the Ladder, Bad Samaritans, 23 Things They Don’t Tell You About Capitalism and Economics: The User’s Guide.
-His writings have been translated and published in 42 languages and 44 countries.
+Professor Ha-Joon Chang teaches economics at SOAS University of London.
+In addition to numerous journal articles and book chapters, he has authored 17 books (five co-authored) and edited 11 volumes.
+His books include The Political Economy of Industrial Policy, Kicking Away the Ladder, Bad Samaritans, 23 Things They Don’t Tell You About Capitalism, Economics: The User’s Guide, and Edible Economics.
+His writings have been translated and published in 45 languages and 46 countries.
 Worldwide, his books have sold over 2 million copies.
 He won the Gunnar Myrdal Prize in 2003 and the Wassily Leontief Prize in 2005.

 Senior Partner, TLcom Capital LLP; Former Minister of Communication Technology of Nigeria